 Forrester VP Principal Analyst Nigel Fenwick noted ‘digitally mature’ companies continually evolve and adapt to ensure they provide a mutually beneficial customer experience.

 One that not only boosts their bottom line, but also delights their audience.
-Specifically:

-“They move from thinking ‘How can we use digital to sell more product?,’ to thinking ‘How can we use technology to reimagine the way we help deliver customer value?”
+“They move from thinking ‘How can we use digital to sell more product?,’ to thinking ‘How can we use technology to reimagine the way we help deliver customer value?” said Fenwick.

 New, innovative digital experience approaches continue to be implemented by businesses.
 And the most successful ones are executed with a CDP.
 That includes BlueConic.